 What these good Samaritans didn’t know at the time was how their efforts would later change the course of Laurie’s life.
 A life that, at that moment, was still hanging in the balance.

-Upon arriving to the hospital doctors determined that not only did Laurie sustain multiple broken bones throughout her entire body, but tears in the ligaments of her cervical spine threatened the possibility of paralysis from the neck down and a traumatic brain injury presented potential cognitive impairments.
+Upon arriving at the hospital doctors determined that not only did Laurie sustain multiple broken bones throughout her entire body, but tears in the ligaments of her cervical spine threatened the possibility of paralysis from the neck down and a traumatic brain injury presented potential cognitive impairments.
 Laurie would likely need to learn how to walk again.
 Talk again.
 Live again.

 It was no surprise when she arrived at Hope Network Neuro Rehabilitation two months later carrying the heavy weight of discouragement and doubt.